-The biggest Japanese mobile phone companies are NTT docomo, au by KDDI and Softbank (formerly Vodafone, and before that J-phone).
-There are also several smaller companies which provide low-cost cell phone plans for residents and mobile internet products for tourists, but they typically use the networks of the big three companies.
+The biggest Japanese mobile phone companies are NTT docomo, au by KDDI, Softbank (formerly Vodafone, and before that J-phone) and Rakuten Mobile.
+There are also several smaller companies which provide low-cost cell phone plans for residents and mobile internet products for tourists, but they typically use the networks of the big four companies.

 Do foreign phones work in Japan?

 While most mobile phone models can be used in Japan today, some older phones may not work due to different technologies.
-Most importantly, there is no GSM network in Japan, so GSM-only phones do not work.
 The following is needed for a handset to work in Japan: